27 Flattering Portrait Poses for Photographers & Models

 Now that you know how to pose your subjects individually, you can use some of these poses together to pose a large group properly.

 Make sure you choose portrait photography poses that look good together to create a harmonic composition between the group members.
+Your choice of poses for formal, elegant family portraits might be different than the poses you use for a sports team, for example.

 To make the picture more dynamic, make sure you create different heights between your models or clients.
 This gives a natural flow.